adib-yg/openmp-server-installation/README.md

 >  Already included in `/qawno/upgrader` folder.

 ## Useful documents
+Check out the new scripting functions and callbacks: https://www.open.mp/docs/server/omp-functions

 If you are completely new to Pawn programming: [readme-beginner](https://github.com/openmultiplayer/omp-stdlib/blob/master/documentation/readme-beginner.md)

 If you are an intermediate at Pawn programming: [readme-intermediate](https://github.com/openmultiplayer/omp-stdlib/blob/master/documentation/readme-intermediate.md)